unifiedjs/collective/readme.md

     steering the collective toward specific directions, and leading the discussion for **major** initiatives
-*   **Spin up or shut down teams**: creating teams around new (temporary) areas and disolving teams when their area is complete
+*   **Spin up or shut down teams**: creating teams around new (temporary) areas and dissolving teams when their area is complete
 *   **Accept or reject motions**: deciding on initiatives involving people and destructive actions on projects